 Tummy tuck candidates are those who have undergone a significant shift in their weight levels.
 This could be through losing an excessive amount of body fat or pregnancy.
 The tummy tuck helps to restore the look of a contoured midsection by removing excess fat and loose skin in the abdominal region.

-If you’re still not sure whether or not liposuction or a tummy tuck is right for you, give Dr. Hetal Fichadia a call today to schedule a consultation.
+If you’re still not sure whether or not liposuction or a tummy tuck is right for you, give Dr. Hetal Fichadia a call today to schedule a consultation in Portland, OR.
 She can discuss with you the best option for your unique situation that will provide you with the desired results you’ve been hoping for.